5 ways a recruiter can help financial advisors identify if where they are is indeed the right place for them and their clients.

 Forgive me if this message comes across at all self-serving, but truth be told, I am asked this question often: “Why use a recruiter?”

-From where I sit, a recruiter’s role is to act as guide and advocate in order to:
+From where I sit, a recruiter’s role is to act as a guide and advocate in order to:

 - Educate by offering access to information and solutions not always readily available or obvious.